SmartHomeOS/HomeKitDotNet/README.md

 * Implements all 243 characteristics and 71 services

 #### Working:
+* Pairing
+* Connection Management
-* Pairing, connections, reading and writing characteristics
+* Reading and writing characteristics
+* Eventing

 #### TODO:
-* Documentation, Examples, Eventing, Connection Management
+* Documentation, Examples

 Note:
 This library is not affiliated with or endorsed by Apple